Returning Families for 2018-2019 – Please complete the Reenrollment Form and return it to Crown by Friday, February 2.

 3. Schedule a shadow day for your student.
 The student should arrive shortly before 9:00 and plan on staying until 3:00 and will need to bring lunch.

-Upon acceptance, please complete the following information.
+Upon acceptance for the 2017-2018 academic year, please complete the following information.

 Here is a list of some Frequently Asked Questions by prospective Crown families.